abdulrahmanRadan/DFormKit/README.md

 2. Create a new branch for your feature or fix.
 3. Write tests if applicable.
 4. Submit a **Pull Request** with details about your changes.

-_(Insert an image showing the GitHub fork and pull request process.)_

 ---